No Music for Genocide

 No Music for Genocide is an international cultural boycott initiative launched in September 2025 by musicians and record labels to protest Israel's military actions in Gaza and treatment of Palestinians.
 The movement calls on artists to remove their music from Israeli streaming platforms through geo-blocking measures.
-With over 400 initial participants including prominent acts like Massive Attack, Rina Sawayama, and Japanese Breakfast, the movement represents one of the most significant coordinated cultural boycotts against Israel since the beginning of the Boycott, Divestment and Sanctions (BDS) movement.
+With over 400 initial participants including prominent acts like Massive Attack, Rina Sawayama, and Japanese Breakfast, the movement represents one of the most significant coordinated cultural boycotts against Israel since the Boycott, Divestment and Sanctions (BDS) movement began.

-The initiative describes itself as a response to Israel's genocide in Gaza, ethnic cleansing of the Occupied West Bank, apartheid within Israel, and political repression of Pro-Palestine efforts."
-Organized through a decentralized network of artists and independent labels, the movement employs geo-blocking techniques to restrict access to musical content on Israeli territory, with the dual purpose of symbolically rejecting normalization with Israel and applying economic pressure on the music industry to sever ties with Israeli entities.
+The initiative describes itself as a response to Israel's genocide in Gaza, ethnic cleansing of the Occupied West Bank, apartheid within Israel, and political repression of pro-Palestine efforts.
+Organized by a decentralized network of artists and independent labels, the movement employs geo-blocking techniques to restrict access to musical content on Israeli territory, with the dual purpose of symbolically rejecting normalization with Israel and applying economic pressure on the music industry to sever ties with Israeli entities.

 History

-The No Music for Genocide movement was publicly launched on September 18, 2025, following months of organizing among artists concerned about Israel's military operations in Gaza and the limited response from the international music industry.
-The immediate catalyst for the movement was the escalating humanitarian crisis in Gaza, particularly images of Palestinian children suffering from hunger amid Israel's continuing attacks.
-Organizers cited growing global outrage over Israel's military actions, which had been described as genocide by organizations including Amnesty International and the United Nations.
+The No Music for Genocide movement publicly launched on September 18, 2025, after months of organizing by artists concerned about Israel's military operations in Gaza and the international music industry's limited response.
+The movement's immediate catalyst was the escalating humanitarian crisis in Gaza, particularly Palestinian children suffering from hunger amid Israel's continuing attacks.
+Organizers cited growing global outrage over Israel's military actions, which organizations including Amnesty International and the United Nations called genocidal.

-The movement emerged within the broader context of the Boycott, Divestment and Sanctions (BDS) movement, which was officially founded in 2005 by Palestinian activist Omar Barghouti.
-While operating independently, No Music for Genocide coordinates with the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI), which oversees the cultural boycott aspects of BDS.
-The initiative explicitly draws inspiration from the cultural boycott of apartheid South Africa in the 1980s, viewing artistic boycotts as historically effective tools for challenging state policies considered oppressive by the international community.
+The movement emerged within the broader context of the Boycott, Divestment and Sanctions (BDS) movement, which was founded in 2005 by Palestinian activist Omar Barghouti.
+While operating independently, No Music for Genocide coordinates with the Palestinian Campaign for the Academic and Cultural Boycott of Israel (PACBI), which oversees BDS's cultural boycott aspects.
+The initiative is explicitly inspired by the cultural boycott of apartheid South Africa in the 1980s, viewing artistic boycotts as historically effective tools for challenging state policies the international community considers oppressive.

-A key precedent cited by organizers was the music industry's response to Russia's invasion of Ukraine in 2022.
-Within months of the invasion, major record labels including Sony, Universal, and Warner had either removed their catalogs from Russia or closed operations entirely.
-No Music for Genocide organizers questioned why similar measures had not been taken against Israel "after decades of illegal occupation and 23 months into Israel's accelerated genocide."
+A key precedent organizers cited was the music industry's response to Russia's invasion of Ukraine in 2022.
+Within months of the invasion, major record labels including Sony Music, Universal Music Group, and Warner Music Group had either removed their catalogs from Russia or closed operations entirely.
+No Music for Genocide organizers questioned why similar measures had not been taken against Israel "after decades of illegal occupation and 23 months into Israel's accelerated genocide".
 This discrepancy in treatment became a central motivating factor for the movement's creation.

+In April 2026, the campaign released an open letter calling for a boycott of Eurovision until it bans Israel from the competition.

-List of artists and labels who joined the movement
+Artists and labels who joined the movement

 Initial signatories

-The initial list of the 400 artists who have signed up to the boycott includes notable acts such as (alphabetically):
+The initial list of 400 artists who joined the boycott includes (alphabetically):